b-robotized/ros_team_workspace/docs/tutorials/quick-start.rst

 Create robot bringup package
 -----------------------------------------------
-For more details check :ref:`use-case description <uc-setup-robot-bringup>`.
+For more details, check :ref:`use-case description <uc-setup-robot-bringup>`.

 .. warning::
    You must have a <my_cool_robot_bringup_package_name> package of